vaquerizaslab/tadtool/README.md

-                  with numpy.save) or sparse matrix format (each line: <row region index> <column region index> <matrix value>) regions         BED file (no header) with regions corresponding to the number of rows in the provided matrix. sub_region      Region of the Hi-C matrix to display in plot.
+                  with numpy.save) or sparse matrix format (each line: <row region index> <column region index> <matrix value>) regions         BED file (no header) with regions corresponding to the number of rows in the provided matrix.
+Fourth column, if present, denotes name field, which is used as an identifier in sparse matrix notation. sub_region      Region of the Hi-C matrix to display in plot.
 Format:
                   <chromosome>:<start>-<end>, e.g. chr12:31000000-33000000
   output_matrix   Output matrix file. output_regions  Output regions file.

+optional arguments:
+  -h, --help      show this help message and exit
 ```